Documentary Drawing in Italy

 Students will complete a post-trip project consisting of multiple images that conceptually and aesthetically develop, refine and expand on the work generated on the trip.
 Mandatory attendance for all scheduled meetings after the trip will be required.

-Participants will stay in centrally located hotels in Rome, Florence, Siena and Venice.
+Participants will stay in centrally located hotels or hostels in Rome, Florence, Siena and Venice.
 Hotel Rooms are double, triple and quad occupancy.
 Continental breakfast is included daily.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.